nobrefelipe/clubbers-app/clubber/lib/src/components/buttons/README.md

 - Class: `SUIButton`

-There are two kind of buttons you can choose from:
+There are two kind of buttons we can choose from:

 ```dart
 CLButton.solid()